 The best way to get a smooth finish on wood furniture is by rolling the paint!
 It will adhere well and settle nicely by using a foam roller.

-Of course the type of paint matters!
 Allow the primer coat to dry for a full 24 hours.
 I know that it can be tempting to give it a fresh coat of paint sooner…don’t.
 I use Benjamin Moore Advance Paint in a satin finish to paint furniture without chalk paint.
-This is a water base paint and is low VOC, so can be used indoors with no mask.
-All of the paints that I use have little to know odor and these days are water based.
-They work just as well as the old oil based paints used to, as long as you paint properly and give enough curing time between coats.
-I do wear disposable gloves to protect my hands and nails and below is a shot of the paint used.
-It’s simply called WHITE.
+This paint is not latex paint, but it is water-based and is low VOC, so can be used indoors with no mask.

-Give your furniture nice even light coats.
 While it might be tempting to slather the paint on like cream cheese to a bagel…NO!
 I gave this table 2 coats of paint about 12 hours apart and allowed a day to dry before sealing.

 The Detailing

-When painting furniture, don’t overlook the details!
-The apron of the table had this beautiful reverse dentil molding.
-I highlighted it with my favorite tinted wax using a cotton t-shirt rag.
 Less is more and I applied a tiny amount while I had my finger wrapped in the rag.
 Then I rubbed it in and wiped off the excess with a fresh part of the rag.
 For the brass hardware, I brought out the beauty by using this shade of Rub N Buff applied in the same manner.

 A very close up shot…and you could use a tiny brush for the gilding, but IRL no one gets this close!